dannyd216/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+An Object translation of the HTML elements of a webpage

 2. What is an event?

+An event is an action that occurs on a webpage due to user interaction

+Click, mouseover, select, etc are all events

 3. What is an event listener?
+An event listener is the action of waiting for events to occur and the command on what to do about them

 4. Why would we convert a NodeList into an Array?
+To be enable the use of array methods

 5. What is a component?
+The blocks of code utilizing JS,CSS, and HTML to build web applications

 ### Git Set up